-> Plaster will begin to go off (dry out) quite quickly, so don’t mix up more than you can comfortably use within about 30 minutes.
-We recommend half-filling a clean bucket with tap water, and then slowly add the dry plaster, following the manufacturers instructions carefully.
+The plaster will begin to go off (dry out) quite quickly, so don’t mix up more than you can comfortably use within about 30 minutes.
+We recommend half-filling a clean bucket with tap water, and then slowly adding the dry plaster, following the manufacturer’s instructions carefully.
 The exact recommended amount you need will vary.

-> It is best to use a power stirrer to mix the plaster.
+It is best to use a power stirrer to mix the plaster.
 This is a long mixer attachment for a power drill (you can buy them fairly cheaply).
 If you don’t have a power stirrer, use a clean metal or wooden rod to mix the plaster manually.
 It should be a very smooth mixture.

 Keep adding dry plaster until the mix has a smooth, creamy consistency.
 Make sure that you run a trowel around the inside of the bucket to mix in all of the dry plaster.
 You can then tip the mix out onto a spot board (a clean sheet of wood, for example), where it should spread out easily, but not run over the edges.
 If it runs too easily, the mix is too thin.

 Using a plastering trowel, cut away a small section of the plaster pile and scrape it onto a plasterers hawk (only load as much as is comfortable to hold).
 Working from the top of the wall to the bottom, hold the front edge of the hawk against the wall, and using the trowel, push a small amount up and onto the face of the wall in as smooth a motion as possible.
 Spread the plaster across the surface, pressing firmly and distributing it as evenly as possible.
 Using broad vertical and horizontal stokes will help to get a smoother finish, although this does take some practice to get right.